hpc/charliecloud/doc/ch-image.rst

 `Extended attributes <https://man7.org/linux/man-pages/man7/xattr.7.html>`_
 belonging to unprivileged namespaces (e.g. :code:`user`) are also saved and restored by the cache by default.
-Notably, extended attributes in privileged namespaces (e.g. :code:`trusted`) cannot be read by :code:`ch-image` and are not saved in the cache.
+Notably, extended attributes in privileged namespaces (e.g. :code:`trusted`) cannot be read by :code:`ch-image` and will be lost without warning.

 The cache has three modes, *enabled*, *disabled*, and a hybrid mode called *rebuild* where the cache is fully enabled for :code:`FROM` instructions, but